 This was my second virtual class!
-You can either buy the supplies, the class, or both!
-When you book either way you will receive a pdf of the syllabus.
 When you book the class I will send you a code to login to my LearnDesk page where you can view at your own pace.
 This class really tells you SO much about natural dye.
 I think it's really helpful and worth it!

 If you have ever thought about or attempted to naturally dyes fabrics and yarns but have been overwhelmed by all the information out there or how to even Start, this is the class for you!
 Gain the knowledge to start using natural dyes to gain long lasting color and confidence to begin experimenting on your own.
 (Shipping included USA, additional costs for International shipments invoiced after)

 In this class you'll have access to 3+ hours of HD film of process, explanation and demonstration, organized into 14 video sessions.
 The class is structured so you can take as a week intensive or throughout the month, or longer!
 Each session requires about an hour or two a day.